LuisaE/opportunities/README.md

 [This document](https://docs.google.com/document/d/1-1TU9Ah2JsMuwQjGMCJO_g50m5IWbFf4BECdYsgn09Q/edit?usp=sharing) is written and reviewed by Carleton students (class of 2022 and 2023) as a guide for other Carleton students on finding tech internships (or new grad positions).
 Our contacts are listed at the end of the document.

-## CS underclassmen and diversity internships
+## CS underclassmen internships

 Not a freshman or sohpomore?
-Check this: [Summer 2022 CS Internships](https://github.com/pittcsc/Summer2022-Internships) or [Summer 2023 CS Internships](https://github.com/pittcsc/Summer2023-Internships)
+Check this: [Summer 2023 CS Internships](https://github.com/pittcsc/Summer2023-Internships)

 | Name | Description | Approximate Deadline |
 | --- | --- | --- |